-When taking out an annuity you can protect your income and provide extra financial security for your partner or other beneficiary if you die early by adding a ‘guarantee period’.
+When taking out a guaranteed retirement income product (an annuity) you can protect your income and provide extra financial security for your partner or other beneficiary if you die early by adding a ‘guarantee period’.
 Another way is to add ‘value protection’ which might provide a lump-sum death benefit.

 How a guarantee period works

 Having a guarantee period means your retirement income will be paid out for a specific number of years from the time the income starts even if you die.

 Guarantee periods are usually for five or 10 years but under new rules introduced in April 2015 they can now be for as long as you wish.